• ContactLinksPledge

 Our Mission

-Increase awareness about desmoids tumors and work to raise funds for desmoids tumor and organ transplant research.”
+Increase awareness about desmoid tumors and work to raise funds for desmoid tumor research and organ donation.”

 We are hopeful that the funds raised will be instrumental in finding a cure for desmoids tumors and to improve outcomes for organ donor recipients.